“Performance poetry’s key revivalist.” Metro

 “Who Writes This Crap owes its superb strike-rate to the fatuity and vacuity of all the verbal junk it so accurately mimics.
 From fancy snack foods to corporate disclaimers, they leave no brand of modern toxic text unscorned.”
 The Independent

 His poems are often on the radio, generally BBC Radios 3 & 4, sometimes further afield.
 He is a regular contributor to the Sony Award-winning Saturday Live.
 He’s also got to review records on 6 Music.
 Theres a stack of poems, some better than others, on his podcast, which RSSes from his Soundcloud.

 “Visceral, poignant and riotously funny” The Scotsman

 Luke hosts and co-programmes all the poetry for The Latitude Poetry Arena, one of the biggest and most popular poetry events in Europe, with over 60 poets performing for 40 hours.
 He is also co-founder of poetry collective Aisle16.
 They used to make touring theatre shows, such as 2005′s Time Out Critics’ Choice of the Year Poetry Boyband.
-These days they still produce a huge amount of new work but it’s all for their scratch night HOMEWORK, which runs six months of the year in Bethnal Green.
-He is also editor/manager of Nasty Little Press, publishing poets such as Martin Newell, John Osborne, Martin Figura, Salena Godden, Elvis McGonagall and Nic Aubury.
+He co-managed their scratch night HOMEWORK, which ran for 8 seasons at Bethnal Green Working Mens’ Club.
+From 2009-2015 he was editor/manager of Nasty Little Press, publishing poets such as Martin Newell, John Osborne, Martin Figura, Salena Godden, Elvis McGonagall and Nic Aubury.

 “Cool poems” Patti Smith

 He lives in the unfashionable bit of Suffolk with his wife and two sons.

 Each thumbnail is linked to a large 300dpi image.
 Click on image and then download or right-click image download linked file.
 All photos by Idil Sukan (@idilsukan)